scylladb/scylladb/docs/cql/dml.rst

   :ref:`INSERT <insert-statement>`, :ref:`UPDATE <update-statement>`, :ref:`DELETE <delete_statement>`, or :ref:`BATCH <batch_statement>`
   statements ``USING TIMESTAMP`` should provide a unique timestamp value, similar to the one implicitly set by the coordinator by default, when the `USING TIMESTAMP` update parameter is absent.
-  Scylla ensures that query timestamps created by the same coordinator node are unique (even across different shards on the same node).
+  ScyllaDB ensures that query timestamps created by the same coordinator node are unique (even across different shards on the same node).
 However, timestamps assigned at different nodes are not guaranteed to be globally unique.
   Note that with a steadily high write rate, timestamp collision is not unlikely.
 If it happens, e.g. two INSERTS have the same timestamp, a conflict resolution algorithm determines which of the inserted cells prevails (see :ref:`update ordering <update-ordering>` for more information):